Amfac: 1980s–2000s

 In 1987, Ronald Sloan was removed as chief executive and president and was replaced by Richard Griffith (Henry Walker Jr. was still chairman of the board).
 The company announced it was selling its non-Hawaii business units.

 Amfac was bought by Chicago-based JMB Realty in 1988 for $920 million.

 As the sugar industry in Hawaii declined after statehood, so did the fortunes of Amfac.
 The company's assets were gradually sold off or closed.
 Oahu Sugar in Waipahu was closed in 1995.
 Liberty House went into bankruptcy in 1998 (it was later acquired by Federated Department Stores and now carries the Macy's brand name).
 The Pioneer Mill in Lahaina closed in 1999, and the Kekaha Sugar Mill and Lihue Plantation closed in 2000.
+West Maui Land acquired the former Pioneer Mill fields above Launiupoko Beach Park.
+Steve Case acquired the Lihue plantation in 2001.
 Amfac Hawaii went into Chapter 11 bankruptcy in 2002.
 Amfac Parks & Resorts was retained by JMB and was renamed Xanterra Parks & Resorts.
 Amfac Hawaii was reorganized as Kaanapali Land, LLC and the bankruptcy closed in 2005.

 Some of the former plantation land uphill from the resort has been subdivided into a development called Kāʻanapali Coffee Farms.